ssshrihari/DBProxy/README.md

 Introduction
 ------------

 This project is a Node.js REST API serving as a generic database proxy for CRUD operations on a SQL database.
-It translates REST language into valid SQL statements, utilizing Seqlite of your choice.
+It translates REST language into valid SQL statements, utilizing sqlite3 of your choice.
 It is designed to ingest schema files to construct the database schema at each server startup.

 Installation
 ------------